astrowonk/mastodon_reader/README.md

 It should successfully redirect to your instance and back with an `access_token`.
 All tokens/codes etc are stored in browser local storage but encrypted with [Fernet](https://cryptography.io/en/latest/fernet/) so no other site should be able to do much with them should they somehow access the local storage values.
 It requests only read-only access.

-It is very much a work in progress but it works.

 TODO:

   ~~* Hide/Show the Login/Authorize interface~~